Diana Liverman: Career

-Liverman taught geography at the University of Wisconsin-Madison where she was also affiliated with the Institute for Environmental Studies from 1984-1990.
-She taught at Penn State University from 1990-1996 where she was the Associate Director of the Earth System Science Center directed by Eric Barron.
+Liverman taught geography at the University of Wisconsin-Madison, where she was also affiliated with the Institute for Environmental Studies from 1984 to 1990.
+She taught at Penn State University from 1990 to 1996 where she was the associate director of the Earth System Science Center directed by Eric Barron.
 She moved to the University of Arizona in 1996 to become Director of Latin American Studies, retiring in 2022.

-In 2003 she was appointed to the first Chair in Environmental Science at the University of Oxford and became Director of the Environmental Change Institute, a centre for research, teaching and outreach on the environment at Oxford University.
+In 2003 she was appointed to the first chair in environmental science at the University of Oxford and became director of the Environmental Change Institute, a centre for research, teaching and outreach on the environment at Oxford University.

-In 2009 Liverman returned to the University of Arizona as co-Director of the Institute of the Environment with Jonathan Overpeck.
+In 2009 Liverman returned to the University of Arizona as co-director of the Institute of the Environment with Jonathan Overpeck.
 She remained in this position until 2016.

 As of July 2019, Liverman became director of the School of Geography and Development in the College of Social and Behavioral Sciences at the University of Arizona.

 Liverman was a co-editor of the journal Annual Review of Environment and Resources from 2009 to 2015.

 She has served on several national and international committees including the National Academy of Sciences' Committee on the Human Dimensions of Global Environmental Change (chair, 1995-1999) and the NAS Committee on America's Climate Choices.
-She also chaired the scientific advisory committee of the Inter-American Institute for Global Change Research (1998-2002), the Global Environmental Change and Food Systems (GECAFS) program (2006-) and the IHDP Earth System Governance Project.
+She also chaired the scientific advisory committee of the Inter-American Institute for Global Change Research (1998-2002) and the Global Environmental Change and Food Systems (GECAFS) program (2006-).
+She was a member of the scientific steering committee of the Earth System Governance Project.
 She co-chaired a transition team to create a new international research initiative, Future Earth, for an Alliance of international organizations that include ICSU, UNEP, and UNESCO.